ZecHub/zechub/site/guides/zecdefi.md

 **Note**: It is also possible to bridge any ETH you already have to private store as Shielded Zcash using the "Release" Tab & entering your Transparent address.
 You may then use the 'Autoshield' in your mobile/desktop wallet.

-   For this application to remain private it is recomended not to swap from ZEC > ETH and back from ETH > ZEC.
+   For this application to remain private it is recommended not to swap from ZEC > ETH and back from ETH > ZEC.